The corona algebra of stablized Jiang-Su algebra

 \begin{proof} Let $\{ q_n \}_{n=1}^{\infty}$ be a sequence of pairwise orthogonal projections in $M(A \otimes \mathcal{K})$ such that $q_n \sim 1$ for all $n \geq 1$ and $\sum_{n=1}^{\infty} q_n = 1$, where the sum converges in the strict topology on $M(A \otimes \mathcal{K})$.

-Next, $f$ is the pointwise limit of a strictly increasing sequence of strictly positive affine continuous functions on $T(A)$ (see \cite{ABP} Lemma 5.3; see also \cite{Goodearl} Theorem 11.12 or \cite{Edwards} (Edwards' Separation Theorem)).
-In other words, let $\{ f_n \}_{n=1}^{\infty}$ be a sequence of strictly positive affine continuous functions on $T(A)$ with $f_n < f_{n+1}$ for all $n$ such that $f_n \rightarrow f$ pointwise (where $\infty$ is allowed to be the limit at a point) .
+Next, $f$ is the pointwise limit of a strictly increasing sequence of strictly positive affine continuous functions on $T_e(A)$ (see \cite{ABP} Lemma 5.3; see also \cite{Goodearl} Theorem 11.12 or \cite{Edwards} (Edwards' Separation Theorem); see also \cite{TikuisisToms} Proposition 4.1 and Lemma 4.2).
+In other words, let $\{ f_n \}_{n=1}^{\infty}$ be a sequence of strictly positive affine continuous functions on $T_e(A)$ with $f_n < f_{n+1}$ for all $n$ such that $f_n \rightarrow f$ pointwise (where $\infty$ is allowed to be the limit at a point) .

-For all $n \geq 1$, let $g_n$ be the strictly positive affine continuous function on $T(A)$ that is given by $g_n =_{df} f_n - f_{n-1}$ (where $f_0 =_{df} 0$).
+For all $n \geq 1$, let $g_n$ be the strictly positive affine continuous function on $T_e(A)$ that is given by $g_n =_{df} f_n - f_{n-1}$ (where $f_0 =_{df} 0$).
 For each $n \geq 1$, apply Proposition \ref{L43} to get a projection $p_n \in q_n M(A \otimes \mathcal{K}) q_n$ such that

 Let $p =_{df} \sum_{n=1}^{\infty} p_n$.
 Then the sum converges strictly and $p$ is a projection in $M(A \otimes \mathcal{K}) - (A \otimes \mathcal{K)}$ such that

 \end{proof}